The Synthetic Hilbert Additive Group Scheme: Synthetic Chains and Cochains on the Circle

+is strongly symmetric monoidal on quasi-free objects.
+Since the (double-speed) Postnikov tower is a complete filtration, it amounts to checking the equivalence on associated graded objects, which further just amounts to showing that the homotopy groups of the tensor product are the tensor product of the associated gradeds.
+This follows directly from \cite[Proposition 7.2.1.17]{lurie2017higher}, thus proving the levelwise claim.

-which will be an equivalence since these are quasi-free (i.e. of the form $\oplus_{i \in I} \bS[n_i]$.)
-Indeed, the (double-speed) Postnikov filtration will be strongly symmetric monoidal on the subcategory of such objects.
-Thus, taking the limit of this levelwise equivalence of bicosimplicial objects recovers (\ref{strictmonoidality}) and displays it as an equivalence. \end{proof}
+Summarizing, we have shown that the natural lax monoidal structure map on these objects can be expanded to a map of bi-cosimplicial objects, which is a levelwise equivalence.
+Taking the limit of this levelwise equivalence of bicosimplicial objects now recovers the map (\ref{map strictmonoidality}) and displays it as an equivalence. \end{proof}

 \begin{proposition} The synthetic spectra $\bT_{\syn}$ and $\bT^{\vee}_{\syn}$ are bicommutative bialgebras. \end{proposition} \begin{proof} By the previous proposition, $\fil^*_{\ev}(\bS[S^1]) = \bT_{\syn}$ is a bicommutative bialgebra, since the symmetric monoidality guarantees that the coalgebra maps lift to the filtered level.
 Furthermore, this will be a dualizable object, as it is simply a finite direct sum of invertible $\bS^\syn$-modules.
 Thus we conclude that its dual, $\bT_{\syn}$, is itself a bicommutative bialgebra. \end{proof}